jordanleeeee/Shamirs-Secret-Sharing-Scheme-Web-App-Backend/README.md

 1. Maven ->　Update Project Configuration
 2. Run as -> maven install (optional)
 3. Run as -> Run on Server
+4. Sometime you need to restart the Eclipse when you see error in .xml files.
+It is not my fault, but you treat it too rude and it crash (you make it angry now)

 # Test web page
 1. Run our Angular frontend with this backend at the same time